1 Core, 2 Cores, 4 Cores, 8: How Much Difference Does It Make?

 What About the Power Mac?

 How does the Power Mac G5 fare under Geekbench?
-There are several results for the Late 2005 Power Mac G5, and the highest scores are in the 3300-3400 range.
-I'd have to guess that's the 2.5 GHz Quad, which gives it a rating of 1356 per GHz.
+There are several results for the Late 2005 Power Mac G5, and the highest scores are in the 3300 to 3400 range.
+Assuming that’s the 2.5 GHz Quad gives a rating of 1356 per GHz.

-If you're wondering what Apple gained by going Intel, there you have it.
-A single Intel Core2 Duo offers about the same performance as a pair of dual-core G5s.
+If you’re wondering what Apple gained by going Intel, there you have it.
+A single Intel Core 2 Duo offers about the same performance per GHz as a pair of dual-core G5s.

 What Does It All Mean?